happierall/soso-auth/README.md

 }
 ```

-## Usage with custome store and user
+## Usage with custom store and user
 ```go
 package main